Matho/dockerize-pi-2/Readme.md

     static_configs:
     - targets: ['localhost:9090']
 ```
+## Deployment

+If you are working on amd64 machine (with high probability you are), then you need to build rpi images on the rpi.
+It is possible to build also via qemu project on amd64, but it is slower
+due to emulation layer.

+So create directory for docker image build on rpi, node1:
+`$ mkdir ~/docker-builds`

+Add ssh keys to your Gitlab, and clone repo you want to build.

+Build the project:
+`$ sudo docker build --build-arg RAILS_ENV=production -t registry.gitlab.matho.sk:5005/mathove-projekty/matho:latest .`

+If build passed, login, if you are not already:
+`$ sudo docker login registry.gitlab.matho.sk:5005 -u root -p token`

+Before the push, it is recommended to tag the release and not use the latest tag.
+We will use the latest tag
+`$ sudo docker push registry.gitlab.matho.sk:5005/mathove-projekty/matho:latest`

+Login to second node and do pull (I'm not sure, if it needs to be executed, or the docker pull the image automatically):
+`$ sudo docker pull registry.gitlab.matho.sk:5005/mathove-projekty/matho:latest`

+Remove the project container in Portainer and deploy the rails project:
+`$ sudo docker stack deploy --compose-file rails-projects-compose.yml rails-projects`

+Note: If you was previously running on Raspbian OS, like me, you need to rebuild your rpi based image to aarch64 architecture.
+If not, you will get error running docker build, but the old images will be working ok, untill the first build.

+Note2: If you are running ruby < v2.3 apps, you will have issues to compile ruby with openssl on Ubuntu 20.04.
+So I used Ubuntu 16.04 for ruby 2.2 apps.
+I know, it is not secure, but it works.
+Also you will have errors with libv v3.16 gems and therubyracer.
+I was unable to compile the v8 on aarch64, and I strongly recommend, do not try it!
+You spend a lot of time.
+It is a lot easier to swap therubyracer gem with
+mini_racer and new libv8 version.
+Also you need to change execjs version to some new, to support mini_racer gem.

+Attention!
+Only some libv8 versions supports aarch64.
+Check on rubygems.org which one, and compare with the acceptable mini_racer version.
+If you are running ruby 2.2 apps, I recommend libv8 v5.9.211.38.1 (exactly this !) and mini_racer v0.1.14.
+You dont have many possibilities.
+This combination works for me.

 ##  Summary
 Hope, you like this tutorial and I helped you a little bit :) Also there is some todo stack, which I keep at the end of this tutorial.
 If I find time, I will try to improve
 this tutorial continuously.